Joseph Sortain: Works

 Sortain was a reviewer during the mid-1830s.
-He obtained work foe the High Church British Critic, through contacts with the Rev. Richard Harvey of Hornsey, and James Shergold Boone.
+He obtained work for the High Church British Critic, through contacts with the Rev. Richard Harvey of Hornsey, and James Shergold Boone.
 He wrote also for the Edinburgh Review, at the suggestion of William Empson.
 These articles of the mid-1830s were anonymous, but attributions to Sortain have been made, for topics such as Brougham on natural theology, Coleridge, Charles Lyell on geology, and Mary Somerville's Connection of the Physical Sciences in the British Critic.
 In the Edinburgh Review topics were Richard Baxter, Thomas Lathbury's History of English Episcopacy, and Jeremy Bentham's Deontology (he thought Bentham's works brought on "mental nausea").
 Harvey, however, seemed to find Sortain's oratory incomprehensible.

 Sortain wrote A Lecture Introductory to the Study of Philosophy (1839) as a Cheshunt College tutor.
 He published Romanism and Anglo-Catholicism (1841); at this time he was preaching on Antichrist.
 The Eclectic Review noticed this work with one by Charles Pettit McIlvaine, as anti-Tractarian, though giving it little space, and regretting the "declamatory" style, while praising the content.
 His Life of Francis, Lord Bacon was published by the Religious Tract Society in 1851.